viboes/std-make/doc/proposal/factories/DXXXX_factories.md

   };
 ```

+# Impact on the standard

+These changes are entirely based on library extensions and do not require any language features beyond what is available in C++ 14.

 # Proposed wording

 The proposed changes are expressed as edits to [N4564] the Working Draft - C++ Extensions for Library Fundamentals V2.

+The current wording make use of `decay_unwrap_t` as proposed in [decay_unwrap], but if this is not accepted the wording can be changed without too much troubles.

 ## General utilities library